agda/agda/doc/user-manual/language/instance-arguments.lagda.rst

   #.
 The target type ``C vs`` is unified with ``A[α/Δ]``.
 If this results
      in a definite mismatch, the candidate is discarded.

   #.
-Finally, if :option:`--overlapping-instances` is enabled, we
+Finally, if :option:`--backtracking-instance-search` is enabled, we
      recursively apply instance search to any instance variables present in ``Δ``.